Home > Business > Logistics purchasing > Purchasing strategy: how to reconcile cost reduction and CSR?

 On a podium, the top 3 of a purchasing strategy: number one the search for savings, number two the securing of supplies, number three the decarbonisation of purchasing.

-This was a major priority in the post-Covid period: the securing supplies.
+This was a key priority in the post-Covid period: the securing supplies.
 For 2024, this is no longer a major strategic focus: the risk of a shortage seems to have been averted for the time being.
 This has a major impact on relocating purchases and buying made in France products.
 These practices are not conducive to reducing purchasing costs.

 Note, however: